St Augustine Bed and BREAKFAST

 Our Breakfasts Start Your Day

 Breakfast is an event at The Old Powder House Inn.
 Our three course gourmet breakfast is served at tables for two that are as quiet or as conversational as you choose to be.

-Imagine beginning your day with delicious homemade breads and fresh seasonal fruit.
+Imagine beginning your day at our St Augustine Bed and BREAKFAST with delicious homemade breads and fresh seasonal fruit.
 Follow that with an entree such as Baked Stuffed French Toast, Farmers Strada, Eggs Benedict, The Powder House Potato, Eggs Cordova, Baked Monte Cristo, Quiche du jour, you get the idea.